perbra123/BallinPatchNotes/README.md

 launcher should be fixed now

 !!!!
-Patch notes V0.0.8 !!!!!
+Patch notes V0.0.9 !!!!!

 !!
 New Features !!
-- Added TUTORIAL v0.1, acessable from the settings menu.
+- Added PHYSICS for the ball!
-- Sound improvement, so now theres Stereo audio and a cool effect in the settings menu (REALLY cool with headphones!!!!)
-- You can now accually throw balls!
+- well.... underhand throw broke, so it got removed for now, should be back next update (if im not uber super lazy) (i proably will be)

 !!
 Bug Fixes !!
-- litterally none

-oki doki thats all (i did this at like 9:30 in the morning help) -- ThatGuy
+- UI now adapts to your screen size, (ish) i.e. in fullscreen mode. (your welcome Alfredo, this took me too long)

+anyways scoll for your daily  ((EEEE))
+-- ThatGuy

 PS: